-The area of Upper Donside within the National Park includes all the small communities of Strathdon up to Corgarff and the Lecht.
-The River Don and the cultural influence of the Lonach heritage are common links between these mainly agricultural settlements and glens where people value the rural way of life, natural beauty and abundance of wildlife and rare species.

-Farming, sporting estates and increasingly small businesses, including tourism, play an important part economically.
-However, a shortage of houses to rent or buy and a lack of services and jobs result in younger people moving away and elderly locals to becoming increasingly isolated.

-In the future, improvements are needed to housing, employment, outdoor access, community and recreational activities, and creative solutions are required for transport needs.
+- 40.1 The area of Upper Donside within the National Park includes all the small communities of Strathdon up to Corgarff and the Lecht.
+The River Don and the cultural influence of the Lonach heritage are common links between these mainly agricultural settlements and glens where people value the rural way of life, natural beauty and abundance of wildlife and rare species. - 40.2 Farming, sporting estates and increasingly small businesses, including tourism, play an important part economically.
+However, a shortage of houses to rent or buy and a lack of services and jobs result in younger people moving away and elderly locals to becoming increasingly isolated. - 40.3 In the future, improvements are needed to housing, employment, outdoor access, community and recreational activities, and creative solutions are required for transport needs.
 Success will mean even better relations between all parties involved, and this will strengthen the social fabric and willingness to co-ordinate and enable new initiatives.

-Stathdon is made up of a number of small dispersed communities living in the Donside part of the Park.
+40.4 Stathdon is made up of a number of small dispersed communities living in the Donside part of the Park.
 The economy is largely based on agriculture and land management but there is a growing tourism sector which is supported.
 It forms a rural community within the settlement hierarchy and development should therefore be limited to that which meets the needs of the community.
 This should include development which enhances the visitor experience and complements the role of Strathdon as a focus for visitors.

-To consolidate Strathdon's dispersed small settlements as a rural community in the settlement hierarchy.

-- To protect the role of Strathdon's settlements as a focus for its rural community. - To ensure the new housing can progress in a way that helps the community remain sustainable. - To facilitate appropriate economic growth which supports a thriving community. - To protect those parts of the settlements that are important to their character and setting.
+- To consolidate Strathdon's dispersed small settlements as a rural community in the settlement hierarchy. - To protect the role of Strathdon's settlements as a focus for its rural community. - To ensure the new housing can progress in a way that helps the community remain sustainable. - To facilitate appropriate economic growth which supports a thriving community. - To protect those parts of the settlements that are important to their character and setting.

-- consolidate the existing rural settlement; - maximise use of existing local services and infrastructure; - ensure the quality of surrounding woodland, and sensitive valuable habitats is not compromised.
+- 40.5 All new development will, where appropriate: - consolidate the existing rural settlement; - maximise use of existing local services and infrastructure; - ensure the quality of surrounding woodland, and sensitive valuable habitats is not compromised.
 This should include improvements to the woodland setting and woodland structure in the area; - enhance and diversify the local economy; - reflect existing housing development in terms of positions, density and scale; - maintain building lines, plot sizes, building sizes and building orientation.
-This should be done in a way which raises architectural and design quality; - protect existing shops and businesses and their normal operations; - add to and improve community facilities, including improving pedestrian; connectivity and achieving a more pedestrian and cycle friendly environment; and - promote energy efficiency and sustainability.
+This should be done in a way which raises architectural and design quality; - protect existing shops and businesses and their normal operations;

+- add to and improve community facilities, including improving pedestrian; connectivity and achieving a more pedestrian and cycle friendly environment; and - promote energy efficiency and sustainability.
-A number of formal natural heritage designations may affect possible new development proposals in Strathdon.

-There are large areas of woodland registered in the Ancient Woodland Inventory.
+- 40.6 A number of formal natural heritage designations may affect possible new development proposals in Strathdon. - There are large areas of woodland registered in the Ancient Woodland Inventory.

-The CNPA Landscape Capacity for Housing Report establishes opportunities and constraints for development in Donside.
+- 40.7 The CNPA Landscape Capacity for Housing Report establishes opportunities and constraints for development in Donside.

-Whilst your proposal may not fall within an area identified as having opportunity for expansion, you should, none the less, ensure your development considers the possible impact on:
+- 40.8 Whilst your proposal may not fall within an area identified as having opportunity for expansion, you should, none the less, ensure your development considers the possible impact on the:

-- The landscape character and experience.
+- landscape character and experience

-- The settlement form.
+- settlement form

-- The landscape setting.
+- · landscape setting

-- The sense of arrival.
+- sense of arrival

-- The immediate settlement edge.
+- immediate settlement edge

-- The views and visual features.
+- views and visual features

-The Cairngorms Landscape Toolkit provides information on the landscape priorities and opportunities which development should contribute to delivering.
+- 40.9 The Cairngorms Landscape Toolkit provides information on the landscape priorities and opportunities which development should contribute to delivering.

-All listed buildings and structures, archaeological remains and sites, and features which are notable for their local cultural heritage will be protected and enhanced.
+40.10 All listed buildings and structures, archaeological remains and sites, and features which are notable for their local cultural heritage will be protected and enhanced.